Dongzhou-1996/SNCOAT/README.md

 [Get start with Simulated Env](https://github.com/Dongzhou-1996/SNCOAT/blob/main/Envs/start_with_SNCOAT_Env.md)

 # PBVS Baseline Algorithm
 The list of Trackers have been validated in our PBVS framework:
-- SiamRPN/SiamFC
-- ECO
-- KCF/MOSSE/CSK/DSST
-- DAT
-- STRCF
-- LDES
-- CSRDCF
-- BACF
-- SAMF
+- SiamRPN
-- MKCFup
+- SiamFC
-- Staple/MCCTH-Staple
+- KCF

 ## Run PBVS based on KCF Tracker

 ## Run PBVS based on SiamRPN Tracker

 # DRLAVT Algorithm